vangogih/unity-empty-project-template/README.md

 ## Folders purpose

 Optional folder means it can be deleted.
 The folders without it should be left as it is.
-You orginize it as you want ¯\_(ツ)_/¯
+You organize it as you want ¯\_(ツ)_/¯

 ### Root
 - `UEPT.Backend` - optional folder with backend side of the project.
 I don't insist on containing backend part within client part.
 You have to decide it personaly.
 - `UEPT.Build` - optional folder with CI/CD scripts to build Unity project or backend.
 - `UEPT.ExternalConfigs` - optional folder to collect client/backend external configuration. csv, excel, json files.
-- `UEPT.ThirdParty` - optional folder for all binary filder which clent/backend can use.
+- `UEPT.ThirdParty` - optional folder for all binary folder which client/backend can use.
 Example: Unity Content Delivery binaries
 - `UEPT.Unity` - unity project folder

 ### Assets/_Project